Distal combinatorial tools for graphs of bounded twin-width: Introduction

 \section{Introduction}

 Twin-width is a graph width parameter recently introduced by Bonnet et al. in \cite{twinwidth1} with remarkable properties.
-In particular, it generalizes some of the previously examined graph classes (e.g. planar graphs, graphs excluding a fixed minor, graphs of bounded clique-width), while admitting good structural (e.g. being closed under FO-transductions), algorithmical (e.g. FO model checking can be done in linear time on graphs of bounded twin-width given a contraction sequence) and combinatorial (e.g. $\chi$-boundedness \cite{twinwidth3}) properties.
+In particular, classes of bounded twin-width generalize some of the previously examined graph classes (e.g. planar graphs, graphs excluding a fixed minor, graphs of bounded clique-width), while admitting good structural properties (e.g. being closed under FO-transductions), algorithmical properties (e.g. FO model checking can be done in linear time on graphs of bounded twin-width given a contraction sequence) and combinatorial properties (e.g. $\chi$-boundedness \cite{twinwidth3}).

-Our focus is on the combinatorial and logical complexity of set systems defined by neighborhoods in graphs of bounded twin-width.
+\paragraph*{Graphs of bounded twin-width have linear neighborhood complexity} Our focus is on the combinatorial and logical complexity of set systems defined by neighborhoods in graphs of bounded twin-width.
 This continues a line of research studying other graph classes in this context.
-Namely, graphs of bounded clique-width admit linear neighborhood complexity, as it was proven in \cite{cliquewidth}.
+Namely, graphs of bounded clique-width have linear neighborhood complexity, as it was proven in \cite{cliquewidth}.
 That means that for every graph $G$ of clique-width at most $c$ and any non-empty subset $A$ of its vertices there are at most $n_c|A|$ different neighborhoods of vertices of $G$ in $A$ (where the constant $n_c$ depends only on $c$).
 The same is also true for planar graphs and graphs excluding a fixed minor.
-More generally, the same holds for classes with bounded expansion \cite{benc}, although they are not generalized by graphs of bounded twin-width.
-Our first main result states that graphs of bounded twin-width also admit linear neighborhood complexity.
+More generally, the same holds for classes with bounded expansion \cite{benc}, although they are not generalized by classes of bounded twin-width.
+Our first result states that graphs of bounded twin-width also have linear neighborhood complexity.

-\begin{restatable*}{theorem}{neighborhoodcomplexitytheorem} For every integer $t$, there is some $n_t$ such that for every graph $G$ of twin-width at most $t$ and every non-empty $A \subseteq V(G)$ we have $|N_G(A)| \le n_t|A|$. \end{restatable*}
+\begin{theorem*}[Informal version of Theorem \ref{theorem:neighborhood-complexity-theorem}] For every integer~$t$, there is a constant $n_t$ such that for every graph $G$ of twin-width at most $t$ and every non-empty subset $A \subseteq V(G)$, the vertices of $G$ have at most $n_t|A|$ different neighborhoods in~$A$. \end{theorem*}

 Our proof relies on properties of matrices of graphs of bounded twin-width shown in \cite{twinwidth1}, as well as the celebrated Stanley-Wilf conjecture/Marcus-Tardos theorem \cite{marcustardos}.
 We remark that Theorem \ref{theorem:neighborhood-complexity-theorem} was proven independently by Bonnet et al. in \cite{twinwidthkernels}.
+Although the techniques used there are similar to ours, we decided to include a self-contained proof of Theorem \ref{theorem:neighborhood-complexity-theorem} since the underlying ideas are needed in the later part of the paper.